ioBroker/ioBroker.admin/README.md

 * (foxriver76) button color in non-expert mode will not change according to ack/q anymore
 * (foxriver76) fixed multiple problems with jsonConfig coordinates when using `useSystemName` and separate `latitude`/`longitutde` states
 * (foxriver76) when adding an icon to an object, to not show already uploaded non-existing image initially
+* (foxriver76) when session timer falls below 2 minute mark, show button to extend the session

 ### 6.6.0 (2023-07-05)
 * (klein0r) New json config component added: accordion